Daethyra/transimage/README.md

-# Formaverter
+# Image_Converter

 ## Description
-Formaverter (Format Converter) is a Python tool that allows you to convert images between different formats using the Pillow library.
+Image_Converter (Format Converter) is a Python tool that allows you to convert images between different formats using the Pillow library.
 It supports conversions between JPG, PNG, BMP, and WebP formats.

+Contributions always welcome!

 ## Features
 - Convert images between JPG, PNG, BMP, and WebP formats